blueschistrocks/Credit_Risk_Analysis/README.md

 - The calculated balanced accuracy score: 79%, which is higher than the above models.
 ![Image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/b3c1816d1233b25ad574b54d4fae7c69bcfe70ec/Images/Screen%20Shot%202022-06-04%20at%207.17.52%20PM.png)<br>

-- The precision rate for High Risk was 3% with a recall of 70% giving this model an F1 score of 6%.
+- The precision rate for high risk was 3% with a recall of 70% giving this model an F1 score of 6%.
-- The precision rate for Low Risk was of 100% and recall of 87%.
+- The precision rate for low risk was of 100% and recall of 87%.
 - The total_rec_prncp feature was at 7.9% of the total.

 ![Image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/b3c1816d1233b25ad574b54d4fae7c69bcfe70ec/Images/Screen%20Shot%202022-06-04%20at%207.18.20%20PM.png)<br>